 Barney asks everyone to look at life from the perspective of a wheelchair user.

 “Getting up to do your normal routine, the last thing you want to worry about is getting turned down by your ride, it ruins your day.”Barney Koneferenisi.

-If you would like to support Barney in his mission to provide a safer ride alternative that will unlock opportunities for many, you can donate through his Give a little page.
+If you would like to support Barney in his mission, you can donate through his Give a little page.